btspoony/node-social/README.md

 And other special data for defferent platform will be still in the object

+# How to use QQ Payment

+## Step 1 Send Payment Request
+start a payment request

+	var client = factory.createClient( snsInfo ); // snsInfo can be stored in session, and using in each req client.payment_request( param // "param" refer to http://wiki.open.qq.com/wiki/v3/pay/buy_goods , functino(err, data){
+	  	/** importent parameter in data:
+	  	 *	token:		payment token id
+	  	 *	url_params: will using in frontend
+	  	 */
+	  });

+## Step 2 FrontEnd JS Call
+Using social's common client JS or QQ's fusion2.dialog.buy // refer to http://wiki.open.qq.com/wiki/fusion2.dialog.buy.
+In this step, player will send payment request to QQ platform.

+## Step 3 Platform Callback and onfirm payment
+After step 2, QQ platform will request to your callback url

+	// QQ's request without user's snsinfo, but query including user's openid, you can get sns info from DB var client = factory.createClient( "qq" ); // you also can create social client with string
+	// if you can get user's sns info, pls create client by snsInfo client.payment_callback(req, res // express's req and res , function onSuccess(callback) {
+    	// this function will be called when "sig" checking succeeded }
+    , function onFail(callback) {
+    	// this function will be called when "sig" checking failed })
+    , function onDelivery(err, data){ // Optional
+    	// if you create client with sns info, this function will be called when delivery finished });

 # CommonAPIs
 * ```acccount_info``` : get current user's info
 	* support: _all_